 Family members dressed in traditional clothing are performing their morning routines.
-Njabulo, (25) with dark hair, dressed for work, walks out of his hut carrying a bundle of books.
+Njabulo (25) with dark hair dressed for work walks out of his hut carrying a bundle of books.
 Njabulo notices his host brother Vusi.

-Njabulo - Sawubona bhuti!
+Njabulo - - Sawubona bhuti!
 (Hello brother!)
-Vusi - Yebo, uyapi namuhla?
+Vusi - - Yebo, uyapi namuhla?
 (Hi, where are you going today?)

-Shot List (see below) - A list of all of the shots that will be used in the movie.
+Shot List (see below) -- is a list of all of the shots that will be used in the movie.
 Planning this out is a good way to design a schedule for the day of the shoot.
-Include scheduled time, type of shot, participants involved, description, location and potential B-roll.
+Include: scheduled time, type of shot, participants involved, description, location and potential B-roll.

-Time Participants Camera Description Location B-roll Monday@ 11:00am Njabulo, Vusi Wide shot zoom to a medium bust shot.
-The two discuss their day, in SiSwati. kaGinindza homestead.
-Scenery, cattle kraal, chickens.
+Time Participants Camera Description Location B-roll Monday@ Njabulo, Wide shot The two kaGinindza Scenery, 11:00am Vusi zoom to a discuss their homestead. cattle kraal, medium bust day, in chickens. shot.
+SiSwati.

-\See the editing section below for the definition of b-roll.
+See the editing section below for the definition of b-roll.